 Please note: The Cleopatra’s Pool requires an extra fee.
-And please bring your own towels and wear comfort shoes.
+And please bring your own towels and wear comfortable shoes.
 The other thing; we all have to take shoes off to walk on the White terraces.
 That precaution is to protect the natural existence of Pamukkale ( Cotton Castle).

 After the Pamukkale sightseeing tour, drive back to the hotel.

 Pamukkale or Karahayit/ Hotel or Adress ( Kusadasi or Kusadasi port with additional fee)

 During “Tour of Pamukkale,” you will visit those Highlights as below; please click one of each to read more information about;